 The research study follows a descriptive research design.
 In this empirical investigation of the antecedents of innovative business models, a data collection methodology was employed based on non-probability convenience sampling.
 This approach was chosen to efficiently gather data from participants who were readily accessible and willing to participate in the study.
 The target population consisted of individuals engaged in various business contexts.
 The surveys were distributed to collect data on the key factors of knowledge commitment, shared vision, and open-mindedness, as perceived by the participants.
 The collected data will be subjected to rigorous statistical analysis and qualitative coding to explore the relationships and influences of these factors on innovative business models.
-This methodology enables us to gain valuable insights into the impact of knowledge commitment, shared vision, and open-mindedness models.
+This methodology enables us to gain valuable insights into the impact of knowledge commitment, shared vision, and open-mindedness on the development and implementation of innovative business models.